Westlothiana

-Westlothiana ("animal from West Lothian") is a genus of reptile-like tetrapod that lived from 350 to 338 million years ago during the latest part of the Visean age of the also known as the earlyCarboniferous.
-Members of the genus bore a superficial resemblance to modern-day lizards.
+Westlothiana ("animal from West Lothian") is a genus of reptile-like tetrapods that lived about 341 million years ago during the latest part of the Viséan age of the Carboniferous.
 The genus is known from a single species, Westlothiana lizziae.
+It is the oldest known uncontroversial tetrapod, closely related to but not an amniote.

+Discovery and naming

 The type specimen was discovered in the East Kirkton Limestone at the East Kirkton Quarry, West Lothian, Scotland in 1984.
+In a study published in 2025 it was suggested that the specimen is around 341 million years old.
 This specimen was nicknamed "Lizzie the lizard" by fossil hunter Stan Wood, and this name was quickly adopted by other paleontologists and the press.
 When the specimen was formally named in 1990, it was given the specific name "lizziae" in homage to this nickname.
 However, despite its similar body shape, Westlothiana is not considered a true lizard.
-Westlothiana's anatomy contained a mixture of both "labyrinthodont" and reptilian features, and was originally regarded as the oldest known reptile or amniote.
+The anatomy of Westlothiana contained a mixture of both "labyrinthodont" and reptilian features, and was originally regarded as the oldest known reptile or amniote.

 However, updated studies have shown that this identification is not entirely accurate.
-Instead of being one of the first amniotes (tetrapods laying hard-shelled eggs, including synapsids, reptiles, and their descendants), Westlothiana was rather an ancestor of Amniota.
+Instead of being one of the first amniotes (tetrapods laying hard-shelled eggs, including synapsids, reptiles, and their descendants), Westlothiana was rather a close relative of Amniota.
 As a result, most paleontologists since the original description place the genus within the group Reptiliomorpha, among other amniote relatives such as diadectomorphs and seymouriamorphs.
 Later analyses usually place the genus as the earliest diverging member of Lepospondyli, a collection of unusual tetrapods which may be close to amniotes or lissamphibians (modern amphibians like frogs and salamanders), or potentially both at the same time.

 Description

 This species probably lived near a freshwater lake, and probably hunted for other small creatures that lived in the same habitat.
 It was a slender animal, with rather small legs and a long tail.
 Together with Casineria, another transitional fossil found in Scotland, it is one of the smallest reptile-like amphibians known, being a mere 20 cm in adult length.
 The small size has made it a key fossil in the search for the earliest amniote, as amniote eggs are thought to have evolved in very small animals.
 It shares many features with reptiles and other early amniotes rather than most amphibious tetrapods of its age.
 These include a lower number of ankle bones, no labyrinthodont infolding of the dentin, the lack of an otic notch, and a generally small skull.
 Many of these features are also present in lepospondyls.
 Ruta et al. (2003) interpreted the long body and small legs as a possible adaption to burrowing, similar to that seen in modern skinks.

-Members of the genus were heavily scaled, with thin scales on the belly and many rows of thick, overlapping scales on the back.
+Members of Westlothiana were heavily scaled, with thin scales on the belly and many rows of thick, overlapping scales on the back.